 \section{Conclusions}

-In this paper, we studied the possible geometries containing $0.25$ and $0.5$ ML of Pt substituted in the top layer of a Ge(001) reconstructed surface.
-Zero temperature \textit{ab initio} calculations showed that the formation of Pt-Ge dimer rows are the most favorable reconstructions.
-They also showed the spontaneous formation of anti-phase buckling in most geometries due to the introduction of Pt.
-Comparison of calculated STM images with experimental observations was necessary to show the $\beta$-terrace has a \bsu-geometry, which has some similarities with the Ge(001)-c($4\times2$)-reconstruction.
-A thorough description the \bsu-geometry is given and it is shown that the Pt-Ge dimers are tilted in anti-phase with the Ge-Ge dimers causing, together with the asymmetry of the dimers, a \textit{twisting},a \textit{bending} and a \textit{shift} of the original tetrahedral structure of the second and third layer Ge atoms.
-Additionally, we studied geometries containing Pt atoms substituted in the second and third layer and showed the most stable configuration to be one with Pt atoms located under the Ge dimer row.
-It was also shown that Pt atoms in this position push a second layer Ge atom to the surface and that the removal of this atom doesn't increase the formation energy but instead decreases it.
-In all these 'other' geometries, with exception of those where Ge atoms were removed, the presence of Pt atoms both modifies and dims the Ge dimers on top for negative bias and brightens them for positive bias.
-The height differences found indicate that these other geometries could be responsible for experimentally observed indented dimers and two dimer vacancies.
-Also, the calculated STM images of these other geometries show clearly that they can not be responsible for the $\beta$-terrace, though some are energetically more stable, indicating that the \bsugeom\ might be a local minimum.
+We study the possible geometries containing $0.25$ and $0.5$ ML of Pt substituted in the top layer of a Ge(001) reconstructed surface.
+Zero temperature \textit{ab initio} calculations show that the formation of Pt-Ge dimers constitutes the most favorable reconstructions.
+They also show the spontaneous formation of alternate buckling in most geometries due to the introduction of Pt.
+Comparison of calculated STM images with experimental observations is necessary to show the $\beta$-terrace has a \bsu\ geometry, which has some similarities with the Ge(001) c($4\times2$) reconstruction.
+It is shown that the Pt-Ge dimers are tilted in anti-phase to the Ge-Ge dimers, and a thorough description the \bsu\ geometry is given in terms of \textit{twisting}, due to the anti-phase buckling of dimers in a dimer row, \textit{bending}, due to the anti-phase buckling of dimers in adjacent dimer rows, and \textit{shift}, due to the asymmetry of having two types of dimers present on the surface.
+Additionally, we study geometries containing Pt atoms substituted in the second and third layer and show the most stable configuration to be one with Pt atoms located under the Ge dimer row.
+It is also shown that Pt atoms in this position push a second layer Ge atom to the surface and that the removal of this atom does not increase the formation energy but instead decreases it.
+In all these `other' geometries, with exception of those where Ge atoms were removed, the presence of Pt atoms both modifies and dims the Ge dimers on top for negative bias and brightens them for positive bias.
+The height differences we find indicate that these other geometries could be responsible for experimentally observed indented dimers and two-dimer vacancies.
+Also, the calculated STM images of these other geometries show clearly that they can not be responsible for the $\beta$-terrace, though some are energetically more favorable, indicating that the $\beta_{6u}$-geometry is a local minimum.